Installing using Docker¶

 consist of name of your docker-compose directory, container, and volume names).

-and the volume can be mounted using ephemeral filesystem such as tmpfs.
+and the volume can be mounted using ephemeral filesystem such as tmpfs, but

 When creating the volumes manually, the directories should be owned by UID 1000 as that is user used inside the container.